 Get the Full Report Here.
 From the San Francisco Food Security Task Force: For the 2018 report, the SF Food Security Task Force examined data from federal, state and locally funded food programs in order to develop recommendations for policies and systems to support gaps in San Francisco’s food needs.
-This data integration exposes health disparities to be addressed in all programs serving communities in need.
+This data integration exposes healthContinue reading “New Release – 2018 San Francisco Food Security Assessment”

 Those of us who work in child nutrition and food systems already know the toll and negative impact diet-related chronic conditions have on communities – particularly in children.
 Federal child nutrition programs are overseen and managed by the USDA, whose support for farmers and industry often out weighs the health needs of the children theContinue reading “The Case for a National Institute of Nutrition”

 This bill helps ensure all low-income students have access to free or low cost meals – including those in public charter schools.
 AB 1871 will ensure this.
 Find out more information here.

 Thank you Jeff Bridges for your support to end childhood hunger!
 We enjoyed presenting with you, California Director Kathy Saile from No Kid Hungry, Pastor Karen Abrego (representing Senator Richard Pan’s office) and moderator Edie Lambert of KCRA in promoting the formation of a Child Hunger Caucus within the California State Legislature.
-It’s collaborations such as this which will truly move the needle to ensure all children in California have access to nutritious food.
-Stay tuned or contact us for more information.
+It’s collaborations suchContinue reading “Statewide California Child Hunger Caucus”

 A Better Course is the proud recipient of a Food Insecurity Nutrition Incentive program grant, known as Market Match in California, for 2018-19.
 The program operates at the Alemany Farmers’ Market, which opened in 1943 and was California’s first farmers’ market.
 The 2018/19 Market Match incentive program is expected to be offered starting February 2019.